 As I have just mentioned, the best time of day is early morning or early evening for most landscapes although night scenes can also be quite a challenge and very exciting to shoot.

 Morning Landscape Photography

 Get yourself up nice and early having prepared your kit the night before and leave the house with plenty of time to arrive at your predetermined scene before the sun rises.
 I know it is difficult but to be there before, during and after the light is at its best, gives you a greater chance of getting the shot.

 Preparation for a good landscape is important (as well as the occasional good fortune) as the best light only lasts for a short while.
 If you have an idea of times and viewpoints for the best shot, you are halfway there.

 Generally speaking, the midday sun is not the best time of day for landscapes, especially in the summer as the bright light tends to wash out most of the colours.
-It is a good time to shoot subjects that aren’t dependant on huge colour rendition or hindered by overhead shadows.
+It is a good time to shoot subjects that aren’t dependent on huge colour rendition or hindered by overhead shadows.

 Saying that, shooting during the day on an overcast day can pay dividends as the light is nicely diffused by the cloud cover.
 A good landscape doesn’t always need the sun, far from it!